FloGa/scfs/README.md

 directory`, replacing each regular file with a directory that contains enumerated chunks of that file as separate files.

-Since version 0.7.0, it is possible to use a custom blocksize for the splitted fragments.
-For example, to use 1MB chunks instead of the default size of 2MB, you would go with:
+Since version 0.7.0, it is possible to use a custom block size for the file fragments.
+For example, to use 1&nbsp;MB chunks instead of the default size of 2&nbsp;MB, you would go with:

     scfs --mode=split --blocksize=1048576 <base directory> <mount point>